perezable/hyper8-FACT/docs/blog/complete_blog_post_fact_system.md

 - **99%+ Uptime**: Robust error handling and graceful degradation
 - **Zero SQL Knowledge Required**: Complete natural language interface
 - **Enterprise Security**: Comprehensive audit and compliance features
-### FACT's Enterprise-Ready Results

-With FACT, your system becomes intelligent enough to decide what to cache, when to execute tools, and how to route requests in real time—without guessing.
-RAG brought retrieval to language models.
-But FACT makes retrieval **intentional**, **structured**, and **enterprise-ready**.

-Smart systems don't just retrieve.
-They *know what to retrieve, how to get it, and when to remember it*.
 - **Automated Optimization**: Self-tuning performance characteristics

 ### Technical Advantages